Fyeo-Labs/cosmic-nft-docs/FAQ.md

 Please follow this guide from Xaman: https://help.xumm.app/app/xahau/activating-a-xahau-account
 <p><b>6.
 How Do I teleport my XRP to XAH?</b><br>
 This video does a good job of explaining teleport: https://www.youtube.com/watch?v=wsGSGMuNTSw
+<p><b>7.
+I pressed mint but I don't see any NFT minted, where is it?</b><br>
+Chances are you were not signed in when you pressed mint.
+Unless you were already connected (top right of screen) when you press mint it will ask you to sign a transaction to log in.
+This is not minting, just signing in.
+Once you are signed in you can try mint and it will ask you to sign a remit transaction.
+You will know you are minting because you will see the price.